-They will offer you workout advice, nutritional tips and are more than happy to give you a few words of motivation you when you’re feeling low.
-They’ll also keep you updated with the latest Fitato Exclusive events (treks, camping trips, comedy nights, karaoke events, etc.) which are happening in and around your area.
+They offer you workout advice, nutritional tips and are more than happy to give you a few words of motivation you when you’re feeling low.
+They’ll also keep you updated with the latest Fitato Community Workouts and Fitato Exclusive events (treks, camping trips, comedy nights, karaoke events, etc.) which are happening in and around your area.

 Mallika Rathod is always high on life, free-spirited, outspoken and brave enough to ask the most outrageous of questions with her cute and crooked smile.
-She’s got her own yoga practice and is one of our most energetic captains who is present at almost every event.
+She’s got her own yoga practice.
+Mallika is one of our most energetic captains who is present at almost every event.
 This new-age Yogi makes sure she livens up everybody’s day wherever she goes.